Stay in Shape in the Off Season

-In fact, Heat star Dwyane Wade recently incorporated yoga into his off-season training to improve his flexibility.
+In fact, Heat star Dwyane Wade incorporated yoga into his off-season training to improve his flexibility.
 Men’s Fitness has a gallery of basketball-focused yoga moves, and several videos are available on YouTube as well.

 Stay in Shape #2 – Weight Training

 Many basketball players rely on speed and shooting accuracy, but every player’s game can benefit from a bit of weight training.
 Writing for STACK, certified training specialist Micah Kurtz advises that, “If you are serious about basketball, you need to be equally serious about basketball weight training.”
 An off-season training regimen that involves lunges, squats, and chin-ups will help improve strength.

 It may not be flashy, but running can be a staple of any player’s off-season training.
 For instance, NBA power forward Kevin Garnett is famous for running along the beach at 5:30 in the morning.
 While that level of intensity may not be necessary for everyone, running can still help players build up the endurance needed to get through a basketball game.

 Hiking has many of the same benefits of running, but is more enjoyable for many people.
 Hiking can improve cardiovascular endurance and leg strength, both staples for basketball.
 Plus, it’s a good way to keep things interesting and get out of the gym for a while.
 Hiking is one form of exercise that travels well.
 Picking a vacation destination with hiking spots nearby is a great way to ensure that vacation doesn’t interrupt off-season training.